adityadhopade/interview_deck/monitoring_kuberetes.md

 prometheus-prometheus-node-exporter-q5xd8                1/1     Running   0          10m

-## It not only creates the Pods but also other type of resources like deloyments etc within itself like replicaset, deployments, daemonsets etc
+## It not only creates the Pods but also other type of resources like deployments etc within itself like replica set, deployments, daemon sets etc

-## We will expose our services for the Prometheues and Grafana
+## We will expose our services for the Prometheus and Grafana
 kubectl expose service prometheus-grafana --type=NodePort --name=grafana-lb --port=3000 --target-port=3000 -n monitoring
 kubectl expose service prometheus-kube-prometheus-prometheus --type=NodePort --name=prometheus-lb  -n monitoring